AlexisMasseron/copyrightly.io/README.md

 ## Design Pattern Requirements

-Implemented a "Circuit Breaker / Emergency Stop" for the Registry contract using OpenZeppelin *Pausable* contract, [https://openzeppelin.org/api/docs/lifecycle_Pausable.html]()
+Implemented a "Circuit Breaker / Emergency Stop" for the *Manifestations* contract using OpenZeppelin *Pausable* contract, [https://openzeppelin.org/api/docs/lifecycle_Pausable.html]()

 What other design patterns have you used or not used?